NixOS/nixos-weekly/content/2017/04-everything-not-saved-will-be-lost.rst

   a Linux distribution which are based on similar concepts as nix/NixOS.

   The talk will be in English.

-- **Mar 24, 2017**, `Tokyo NixOS Meetup`_, Tokyo, Japan

-  My Japanese isn't good enough to figure out the speaker, but if you live in Japan you should go!

 .. _`Munich NixOS Meetup`: https://www.meetup.com/Munich-NixOS-Meetup/events/237831744/?eventId=237831744
 .. _`OpenLab Augsburg`: https://maps.google.com/maps?f=q&hl=en&q=48.357765,10.886834